user-sbd/dev/notes/lyrics/lucki.md

-cid in the crib takin all the funds thats a setup took my brother from the plug now his souls up i cant get up seen his body hit the floor for some street rep what a letdown when you take a life nigga aint no refund just a headstone demons in my mind got me talkin to the walls voices in the back of my head they keep callin out for more poppin percs just to silence all the noise behind the door
+cid in the crib takin all the funds thats a setup took my brother from the plug now his souls up i cant get up seen his body hit the floor for some street rep what a letdown when you take a life nigga aint no refund just a mandown demons in my mind got me talkin to the walls voices in the back of my head they keep callin out for more poppin percs just to silence all the noise behind the door